LAripping/watchlist-widget/README.md

 # Watchlist Widget

-> An android app that beatifully displays a user's watchlist and has a home screen widget for it too!
+> An android app that beatifully displays your IMDB watchlist on a home screen widget!

-In every Android's I've ever owned, I would always make room in one of the home screens for movies, as a go-to place for when I want to chill and enjoy a film, populating it with all the relevant apps and widgets.
-What's always annoyingly missing is a cool widget to list my options and remind of good movies I've noted.
-Of course, like millions other users, I use my **IMDB** watchlist for this purpose... but the IMDB App doesn't offer a Widget to display any list.
+This app aims to provide a home screen widget for your IMDB watchlist.
+Something that the official IMDB app never supported and probably never will!
+In a few easy steps, you can have a scrollable widget to pick your next movie from, with posters, ratings and all.

-This app aims to bridge that gap.
-Simplistic, and heavily inspired by "[TV Time](https://www.tvtime.com/)" (formerly "TV Show Time") - another excellent app (*which as of recently supports tracking Movies as well!*).
-It uses:
+"Watchlist Widget" is a simplistic Android application, heavily inspired by "[TV Time](https://www.tvtime.com/)" (formerly "TV Show Time").
+Behind the scenes, it uses:

-* [OMDB API](http://www.omdbapi.com/) for fetching posters, the [Usage Instructions](#usage-instructions) for instructions on how to get your free API key and bundle within the app
+* [OMDB API](http://www.omdbapi.com/) for fetching posters.
+Read [below](#usage-instructions) how to get your free API key and specify it in the app
 * [Gllide](https://github.com/bumptech/glide) image loading and caching library
-* [Expandable-fab](https://github.com/nambicompany/expendable-fab) library to pump up my Floating Action Button
+* [Expandable-fab](https://github.com/nambicompany/expendable-fab) library for a pumped up  Floating Action Button (FAB)
 * [OkHttp](https://square.github.io/okhttp/) library for fetching IMDB lists